Presentation vs. Price: What Actually Stops a Home from Selling?

 This is especially common when:

-• a home is empty and lacks visual anchors
+• a home is vacant and lacks visual anchors

-In these cases, buyers may hesitate — even if the price is reasonable.
+When buyers can’t quickly interpret a space, hesitation sets in — even if the price is reasonable.

 When Price Is the Right Adjustment